yonglin-wang/temporal-relation-annotation/README.md

   ```
 - 【Annotate your task】

 - Once you have done your part, commit and push it with TAG.
+With the project rood directory set as the current directory, do the following:

   a.
 Check which file you have modified and want to stage for commit:
     ```